uber-archive/phabricator-jenkins-plugin/readme.md

 1. Create a bot user in Phabricator.
 2. Generate a Conduit API token for your Phabricator installation.
-  1. Navigate to `https://phabricator.example.com/settings/panel/apitokens/` with your base Phabricator URL in place of "phabricator.example".
+  1. Navigate to `https://phabricator.example.com/settings/panel/apitokens/` with your base Phabricator URL in place of `phabricator.example`.
   2. Click the **Generate API Token** button. ![Conduit Token](/docs/conduit-token.png)
   3. Click the **Generate Token** button.
   4. Copy the token.